Return to main page

 into the praetorium, that they might not be defiled, but that they might eat the Passover."

-(The 'they' are the Pharisees, non-Essene calendar followers.)
+(The 'they' are the Pharisees, non-Essene calendar followers and were celebrating Passover on the 14th day.)

 (The issue of the calendar contradictions with this and the Synoptic Gospels would need to be a whole other discussion.)